Facelift Fort Lauderdale

 - Stop using skin irritants on your face 1 week before surgery, including light peels, acne medication, and retinoic acid.

 - Pick up your prescriptions with plenty of time before your procedure.
 Set up a comfortable recovery area at home.
-Plan your meals.
+Plan to have your meals ready at home for after surgery.
 Include a light clear liquid meal for the first night.

-- Plan for someone to be with you for 24 hours after surgery.
+- Plan for someone to be with you for the first 24 hours after surgery.

 - You will get a call from our Operating Room Nurse a few days before your procedure.
 They will go over the consent and any preoperative details and instructions.
 This ensures you are ready for surgery.